Greek colonisation: Characteristics

 The founding of the colonies was typically an organised enterprise by the metropolis (mother city), although in many cases it could involve collaboration with other cities.
-The place to be colonised was selected in advance with the goal of offering business advantages, but also security from raiders.
-In order to create a feeling of security and confidence in the new colony, the choice of place was decided according to its usefulness.
-The mission always included a leader, or Oikistes, nominated by the colonists.
+In order to create a feeling of security and confidence in the new colony, the place to be colonised was decided in advance with the goal of offering business advantages and protection from raiders.
+The mission always included a leader, or oikistes, nominated by the colonists.
 In the new cities, the colonists parcelled out the land, including farms.
 The system of governance usually took a form similar to that of the metropolis.

 Greek colonies were often established along coastlines, especially during the period of colonisation between the 8th and 6th centuries BC.
 Many Greek colonies were strategically positioned near coastlines to facilitate trade, communication, and access to maritime resources.
 These colonies played a crucial role in expanding Greek culture, trade networks, and influence throughout the Mediterranean and Black Sea regions.
 While some colonies were established inland for various reasons, coastal locations were generally more common due to the Greeks' strong connection to the sea.

 While the term ἐποικισμός referred to the founding of a new settlement or colony, the term ἐνοικισμός was used to describe the settlement of Greeks among native populations, as in the case of the Greek quarter at Gravisca.